 Sturgeon Flavor Profile

 Wild Sturgeon has a distinctive earthy flavor.
-Farmed White Sturgeon has a milder, more delicate yet distinctive flavor and is more prized than the Green Sturgeon.
-Green Sturgeon has a more pronounced flavor.
-All Sturgeon are very meaty with very firm flesh.
-It is the "steak" of seafood.
-Overcooked Sturgeon is very tough.
+Farmed White Sturgeon has a milder, more delicate yet distinctive flavor and is more prized than the Green Sturgeon which has a more pronounced flavor.
+All Sturgeon are very meaty with very firm flesh and is considered the “steak” of seafood, however if it is overcooked it is very tough.

 Typical Cooking Methods

 White Sturgeon, Oregon Sturgeon, Green Sturgeon, Sacramento Sturgeon

 White & Green Sturgeon Description (Acipenser transmontanus, Acipenser medirostris)

 There are seven North American Sturgeon but only the White & Green Sturgeon are fished commercially and these only on a very limited basis.
 Sturgeon have a unique prehistoric look.
 They have bony plates along their sides and can get as large as 2000 Lb and 100 years old.
 Wild Sturgeon can be legally harvested between 4-6 feet and range between 15-80 Lbs.
 Average weight for farm raised Sturgeon is about 18-22 Lbs.

 Fresh seafood availability chart: green areas show peak availability, light green show limited availability, gray indicates not available fresh.